leaanthony/mewn/README.md

 ## Why go for a crazy Welsh name?

 Well, it stands out as a project name (practically zero name clashes) and is one of the oldest and coolest languages in Europe (which I'm lucky enough to speak).
 JRR Tolkien was [obsessed with Welsh](http://www.bbc.co.uk/guides/z2hthyc).
 So much so, he based the Middle Earth Elvish language "Sindarin" on it and there's strong evidence he based LOTR on Welsh mythology.
-It's also associated with [Red Dragons](https://en.wikipedia.org/wiki/Flag_of_Wales), and weirdly loved by the Bundesliga football team [FC Schalke](https://twitter.com/s04_us).
-It's on [Duolingo](https://www.duolingo.com/course/cy/en/Learn-Welsh), so why not give it a go 😉.
+It's also associated with [Red Dragons](https://en.wikipedia.org/wiki/Flag_of_Wales), weirdly loved by the Bundesliga football team [FC Schalke](https://twitter.com/s04_us) and it's on [Duolingo](https://www.duolingo.com/course/cy/en/Learn-Welsh), so why not give it a go 😉.

 ## Inspiration